josephbeuysmum/Dertisch/README.md

 NOTICE
 ------

 `Dertisch` is still in beta at version `0.2`.
 Version `0.3` is in development and well underway, in which `DTOrders` is entirely removed in favour of extensible protocols allowing, par exemple, `DTWaiters` to pass communications between `DTCustomers` and `DTHeadChefs`, and vice versa.
-The use of protocols such as `DTWaiterForCustomer` and `DTWaiterForHeadChef` as a method of in-app comms are a major part of the way `Dertisch` aims to become the **swiftiest** of Swift app frameworks.
+The use of protocols such as `DTWaiterForCustomer` and `DTWaiterForHeadChef` as a method of in-app comms via a *many hats* mentality is a major part of the way `Dertisch` aims to become the **swiftiest** of Swift app frameworks.

 ---